Devarora13/Pharma-Trials-Platform/README.md

-# Welcome to your Lovable project
+# A platform to track & manage Pharma Clinical Trials to avoid corruption in this field.

 ## Project info